 SNHBM (Société Nationale des Habitations à Bon Marché)

-Those looking to buy affordable housing must do so on a long lease of 99 years and must not be a homeowner in Luxembourg or abroad (or must sell their current home within 3 months of receiving the keys to their property).
+Those looking to buy an affordable home must lease the land for 99 years and must not be a homeowner in Luxembourg or abroad (or must sell their current home within 3 months of receiving the keys to their property).

 The income ceiling to qualify for affordable housing is higher than you might think:

 Single person €84,220

 Different rules apply to employees of the EU institutions where a net salary will be calculated.

 You can register online and selection is made by taking into account when you registered, and which particular developments you registered for.
 The property size you are entitled to will depend on your household size.
 So only a single parent or couple with two children or more can apply for a 4 bedroom unit, and conversely only a single person or couple can apply for a one-bedroom unit.

 Each property is reserved for 3 weeks in which time you must get approval for your loan or mortgage from a bank.

 In addition to property for sale, SNHBM also has 212 apartments for social rental with between one and four bedrooms.
 Properties are located in Luxembourg City (Bonnevoie, Cents, Kirchberg and Belair) and in Diekirch, Esch and Grevenmacher.

 It also has 10 affordable housing units in Kirchberg specifically put aside for those who don’t qualify for social housing but whose combined income is still too low for private rental.